 The laser is based on a pulsed mode-locked pulse train oscillator synchronized to the 1.3 GHz RF of the accelerator.
 The phase stability is better than 100 fs rms.
 A chain of linear Nd:YLF amplifiers provides the laser pulse energy of 10 µJ to convert the initial infrared wavelength into UV (262 nm).
 The system produces pulse trains with up to 800 µs length at a repetition rate of up to 10 Hz.
 The pulse spacing is usually 1 µs (1 MHz).
 A rate of 3 MHz at 5 Hz is also possible.
 Other intra-train bunch frequencies are realized frequently, like 500 kHz, 250 kHz, 200 kHz, 100 kHz, 50 kHz, and 40 kHz.The charge fluctuation of a single electron bunch from shot to shot is better than 0.5% rms.
 The pulses duration in the UV measured with a streak camera is 4.6±0.1 ps corresponding to an electron bunch length of about 2 mm.

-after the RF gun, a single TESLA type module with eight superconducting accelerating structures boosts the beam energy to 150 MeV.
+After the electron beam is generated in the RF gun, a TESLA type module with eight superconducting accelerating structures boosts the beam energy to 150 MeV.
 Here, the first bunch compression takes place.
 With the digital feedback system regulating the phase and amplitude of the accelerating structures, the energy stability dE/E is better than 1·10-4 and the phase stability better than 0.01 dg rms.

 The uncompressed rms bunch length has been measured with a streak camera to be 1.7±0.2 mm as expected.
 A small transverse emittance of 1.4 µm rad normalized is achieved by two measures.
 A solenoid (0.163 T) compensates the emittance growth induced by space charge in the drift after the gun.
-The beam is then matched into the acceleration section which is operated with a gradient of 20 MV/m.
+The beam optics is then matched to the theoretical optics for further acceleration.

-Four superconducting cavities operating at 3.9 GHz, the third harmonics of 1.3 GHz, installed downstream of the first booster module but before the bunch compressor, allow to manipulate the longitudinal phase space to a certain extend.
-Properly used, the energy-time correlation in the electron bunch is linearized allowing a perfect compression of the bunch in the following compression stages.
+Four superconducting cavities operating at 3.9 GHz, the third harmonics of 1.3 GHz, are installed downstream of the first booster module but before the bunch compressor.
+They allow to manipulate the longitudinal phase space to a certain extend.
+Properly used, the energy-time correlation in the electron bunch is linearized allowing a perfect compression of the bunch in the following two compression stages.

 FLASH Photoinector.
 The RF gun itself is covered by the blue solenoid magnets.
 Part of the load-lock system to insert cathodes is visible in the lower left part.
 Rectangular waveguides feed the High power RF through an RF-window to the gun.
 The round transferline for superfluid Helium is attached to the first acceleration module.